| S (continued) |

 - the surprising, deeply satirical ending in which

-the entire film is revealed as a gung-ho recruitment ad for the futuristic
+the entire film was revealed as a gung-ho recruitment ad for the

 |